Hamza-Kamil/DeepONet-WaterFlow-Soils/README.md

-# Physics-informed neural operators for efficient modeling of water flow in unsaturated soils
+# Physics-informed neural operators for efficient modeling of infiltration in porous media

 This repository contains the code implementations used for the research paper titled "Physics-informed neural operators for efficient modeling of water flow in unsaturated soils."